botfront/botfront/botfront/docs/guide/getting-started/setup.md

 # Setup

-## Installation

-You can install Botfront on your computer by typing the following in your terminal:
+In your terminal:

 ```bash
 npm install -g botfront
 ```

-## Create a project

-In you terminal, type:
+Then...

 ```bash
 botfront
 ```

-And follow the instructions.After a long while (there's a lot to download), your browser should open Botfront:
+And follow the instructions to create a project.
+After a long while (there's a lot to download) Botfront will open in your browser and invite you to set up your project.

 <video autoplay muted loop width="740" controls>